Wanasgheo/Writeups/HackTheBox/Machines/Soccer/README.md

 	pass
 ```

-Here we change the real cookie with the one that we need or `{'id':'*'}` , like this we can run the server from a terminal and then run sqlmap from the other by useing `http://localhost:8081/?id=1` as url
+Here we change the real cookie with the one that we need or `{'id':'*'}` , like this we can run the server from a terminal and then run sqlmap from the other by using `http://localhost:8081/?id=1` as url

 Like this we can extract whatever we want